 Quickly respond to new training needs

-An online learning platform with an integrated ability to create training is a powerful tool (note that is not something most learning management systems have, but something which an integrated learning platform like Tribal Habits offers).
+An online learning platform with an integrated ability to create training is a powerful tool (note that the combination of an LMS and a training creation feature is NOT something most learning management systems have, but something which an integrated learning platform like Tribal Habits does have).
 An easy-to-use training creation process allows your organisation to quickly share training and information on topical matters – changes to policies, new fundraising initiatives, updates to processes.
 This is also a critical reason to ensure your not-for-profit learning management system has a genuine ability to create online training (not just host it).

 Appeal to a wide range of learners